Secondary Transfer Testing in Buckinghamshire

 There is also a practice test.
 The practice test has two short papers.
 Its purpose is to enable children to experience listening to the test instructions and also to become familiar with the look and format of the Secondary Transfer Test so that they know what to expect on the test day.

-Buckinghamshire County Council (BCC) administers the testing process under contract to The Buckinghamshire Grammar Schools (TBGS).
+Buckinghamshire Council (BC) administers the testing process under contract to The Buckinghamshire Grammar Schools (TBGS).
 This includes providing information and support to parents and schools, managing access arrangements for children with Special Educational Needs, running a registration service for children attending out of county schools, releasing test results and managing selection reviews and appeals.

 Thanks to the support of primary school head teachers, children in Buckinghamshire primary schools and partner schools usually sit the test in their own school.
 Other children sit the test at one of the grammar schools or another central location.
 Testing takes place on the same date for all children unless a child is ill on the test day.